-We all want the floors in our home to look great, but sometimes there are other factors which are just as important.
-If you have a busy home with pets, kids and plenty of entertaining then you need a hard-wearing floor that can stand up to the onslaught.
+We all want the floors in our home to look great, but installing a new floor or replacing an old one is expensive, so you want a floor that will last a long time.
+If you have a busy home with pets, kids, and plenty of entertaining, then you need a hard-wearing floor that can stand up to high traffic.

-If you are preparing a property for rental you want a tough floor that you can install and forget about.
-And if you are on a budget you’ll want to know that your investment is long lasting.
+Equally, if you are preparing a property for rental, you want a tough floor that you can install and forget about.
+Even if you are on a budget, you’ll want to know that your investment has longevity.

-In all these examples, we want to know how durable the floor is; that is how it will withstand wear, pressure, or damage.
-To this end we should check the following criteria:
+In all these examples, we want to know how durable the floor is; how will it withstand wear, pressure, or damage.
+To find the most durable flooring check the following criteria:

 - How tough is this flooring – does it dent or scratch easily?